Migration Example

 end

-This only applied migrations to the dev database. bin/ci and bin/test e2e will apply them to the test database, but you may need to do it yourself via bin/db migration -e test
+This only applied migrations to the dev database. bin/ci and bin/test e2e will apply them to the test database, but you may need to do it yourself via bin/db migrate -e test

 NOTE